Responsibility for the September 11 attacks: United States advance knowledge

 The 9/11 Commission Report concluded that both presidents Bill Clinton and George W. Bush were "not well served" by the FBI and CIA prior to 9/11.
-It also explained that the military response protocols were unsuited for the nature of the attack, and identified operational failures in the emergency response.
+It also explained that military response protocols were unsuited for the nature of the attack, and identified operational failures in the emergency response.

 Immediately following the attacks, the Bush Administration stated that "nobody in our government at least, and I don't think the prior government, could envisage flying air planes into buildings" (George Bush) and that no-one "could have predicted that they would try to use an airplane as a missile" (Condoleezza Rice).
 An Air Force general called the attack "something we had never seen before, something we had never even thought of."
 FBI Director Robert Mueller announced "there were no warning signs that I'm aware of."

 The 9/11 Commission Report stated that "the 9/11 attacks were a shock, but they should not have come as a surprise.
 Islamic extremists had given plenty of warnings that they meant to kill Americans indiscriminately and in large numbers."
 During the spring and summer of 2001, US intelligence agencies received a stream of warnings about an imminent al-Qaeda attack; according to George Tenet, Director of Central Intelligence, "the system was blinking red."
 The warnings varied in their level of detail and specificity, and included warnings from both domestic intelligence operations and warnings from foreign governments and intelligence agencies.

 In her testimony to the 9/11 Commission, Condoleezza Rice stated that "the threat reporting that we received in the spring and summer of 2001 was not specific as to time nor place nor manner of attack.
 Almost all the reports focused on al-Qaeda activities outside the United States."
 On August 6, 2001, the President's Daily Brief was titled Bin Ladin Determined To Strike in US.
 It warned that bin Laden was planning to exploit his operatives' access to the US to mount a terrorist strike: "FBI information ... indicates patterns of suspicious activity in this country, consistent with preparations for hijackings or other types of attack."

 The 9/11 Commission Report outlined the following "opportunities that were not or could not be exploited by the organizations and systems of the time":